ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/2024-04-06-introduction.md

 Programming languages that do not have corresponding formats are mentioned as language extensions in their main dependent languages and supplemented with reference materials and tags.

+Languages that do not have independent file formats or dependent formats such as BNF are not documented in this series of articles.

 ## Symbols and Tags

 Here are descriptions of the symbols I'll use in this series of articles: